 When team members don't take responsibility for their actions, some managers may just hope that the problem goes away.
 Others may try to remove these people from their teams completely.

-Neither of these approaches is ideal – the situation is likely to get worse if you just leave it alone; while laying people off should be a last resort, especially if you're dealing with people who have the potential to be effective team members.
+Neither approach is ideal.
+The situation will likely get worse if you leave it alone, while laying people off should be a last resort – especially if you're dealing with someone who has the potential to be an effective team member.

-Instead, your aim should be to provide your people with the skills and resources needed to do their jobs, and then to create an environment where it's easy for them to take responsibility for their decisions and actions.
+Instead, aim to provide your people with the skills and resources needed to do their jobs.
+Then create an environment where it's easy for them to take responsibility for their decisions and actions.

 We'll now explore a variety of strategies and tools that you can use to get people to take responsibility.

 Your first step is to talk to the individuals concerned.
-Find out if there are circumstances that are contributing to the situation, or if there are problems that you can deal with.
-After all, bad things can happen in people's lives, and this can clearly affect their behavior at work.
+Are there circumstances that are contributing to the situation, or problems that you can deal with?
+After all, bad things can happen in people's lives, and this can affect their behavior at work.

 Make sure that you have clear, accurate examples that you can cite when you provide feedback.
 If you don't, your arguments won't stand up, and you'll risk leaving the individual feeling victimized.

-This is a key step in helping people take responsibility for their work – if they don't have the "tools" needed to do their jobs, it's easy to shun responsibility!
+Make sure that your people have the resources that they need to do their job.
+This might include providing training, equipment, or access to mentors and coaches.
+This is a key step in helping people take responsibility for their work.
+If they don't have the "tools" needed to do their jobs, it's easy to shun responsibility.